rust-random/book/src/contrib-scope.md

 [getrandom#4](https://github.com/rust-random/getrandom/issues/4).

-The `rand_jitter` crate provides an implementation of a [CPU Jitter](http://www.chronox.de/jent.html) entropy harvestor, and is only included in Rand for historical reasons.
+The `rand_jitter` crate provides an implementation of a [CPU Jitter](http://www.chronox.de/jent.html) entropy harvester, and is only included in Rand for historical reasons.